Recognition of foreign diploma

 - Graduate of Slovenian, Polish and Hungarian universities provide a legalized (notarized) copy of their university diploma

-- Graduates of other universities provide a legalized (notarized) copy of their university diploma and an academic transcript and apply for the recognition of their previous university degree.
+- Graduates of other universities provide a legalized (notarized) copy of their University Diploma and a Diploma Supplement (transcript) and apply for the recognition of their previous university degree.

 (The resolution of the recognition procedure should be a part of the documents attached to the application to the master programme.
 The students is obliged to apply for the process of recognition once the diploma is received.
 In case the student graduates after the entrance exam to the MIFA programme, the student applies for the recognition as soon as possible however no later than the registration to study the programme.
 The programme reserves the right to change the student status to a temporary student status in case this obligation is not met by the student, by which the student looses its possibility to obtain the Master diploma.)